Request an appointment by clicking here or by calling 704-444-0087

 AS MANY AS 89% OF TRAUMA SURVIVORS REPORT AT LEAST ONE ASPECT OF POST-TRAUMATIC GROWTH, LIKE INCREASED WELL-BEING OR ENHANCED RELATIONSHIPS.

-HOW THERAPY FOR TRAUMA IN CHARLOTTE, NC CAN HELP
+HOW THERAPY FOR TRAUMA IN CHARLOTTE, NC AND BEYOND CAN HELP

 It is much easier to learn from fear or trauma than to unlearn it.
 However, neuroscience suggests that by harnessing the power of the prefrontal cortex and leveraging both bottom-up and top-down processing, you can heal trauma.